-This directive applies to EU members but is open to signature by non-EU countries.
-In 2008 the Convention's Consultative Committee recommended that non-EU member states with data protection legislation should be allowed to accede to the Convention.
-Seven countries in the Asia-Pacific have passed privacy legislation that is closely aligned with the broad EU approach - Thailand's draft legislation referred to in the Thailand domestic section of our report falls within this category.
+This directive applies to EU members and is open to signature by non-EU countries (however Thailand is not a signatory).
+Seven countries in the Asia-Pacific have passed privacy legislation that is closely aligned with the broad EU approach - Thailand's draft legislation referred to in section 1.5(b)D(iii) of this Report falls within this category.